akitenkrad/akitenkrad-blog/src/content/posts/arxiv/202403/20240302000000/index.md

 Categories: cs-AI, cs-CL, cs-CY, cs-LG, cs.CY
 Keyword Score: 53
 Keywords: Benchmarking, Claude, GPT, GPT-4, Large Language Model, Large Language Model
-<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2402.19379v1" target="_blank" >Paper Link</a>
+<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2402.19379v2" target="_blank" >Paper Link</a>
-<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2402.19379v1.pdf" filename="2402.19379v1.pdf">Download PDF</button>
+<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2402.19379v2.pdf" filename="2402.19379v2.pdf">Download PDF</button>

 ---

 **ABSTRACT**
 Human forecasting accuracy in practice relies on the 'wisdom of the crowd' effect, in which predictions about future events are significantly improved by aggregating across a crowd of individual forecasters.
 Past work on the forecasting ability of <b>large</b> <b>language</b> <b>models</b> <b>(LLMs)</b> suggests that frontier <b>LLMs,</b> as individual forecasters, underperform compared to the gold standard of a human crowd forecasting tournament aggregate.
 In Study 1, we expand this research by using an <b>LLM</b> ensemble approach consisting of a crowd of twelve <b>LLMs.</b> We compare the aggregated <b>LLM</b> predictions on 31 binary questions to that of a crowd of 925 human forecasters from a three-month forecasting tournament.
-Our main analysis shows that the <b>LLM</b> crowd outperforms a simple no-information <b>benchmark</b> and is statistically equivalent to the human crowd.
+Our preregistered main analysis shows that the <b>LLM</b> crowd outperforms a simple no-information <b>benchmark</b> and is not statistically different from the human crowd.
+In exploratory analyses, we find that these two approaches are equivalent with respect to medium-effect-size equivalence bounds.
 We also observe an acquiescence effect, with mean model predictions being significantly above 50%, despite an almost even split of positive and negative resolutions.
 Moreover, in Study 2, we test whether <b>LLM</b> predictions (of <b>GPT-4</b> and <b>Claude</b> 2) can be improved by drawing on human cognitive output.
 We find that both models' forecasting accuracy benefits from exposure to the median human prediction as information, improving accuracy by between 17% and 28%: though this leads to less accurate predictions than simply averaging human and machine forecasts.
 Our results suggest that <b>LLMs</b> can achieve forecasting accuracy rivaling that of human crowd forecasting tournaments: via the simple, practically applicable method of forecast aggregation.
-This replicates the 'wisdom of the crowd' effect for <b>LLMs,</b> and opens up their use for a variety applications throughout society.
+This replicates the 'wisdom of the crowd' effect for <b>LLMs,</b> and opens up their use for a variety of applications throughout society.

 {{</citation>}}